Free Confidential Consultation

 Passenger Rights under the Jones Act

 While the Jones Act primarily focuses on seamen’s rights and cargo shipping regulation, it also has implications for cruise ship passengers.
-The Jones Act requires cruise ships sailing only in the U.S. to be U.S.-flagged vessels.
+Under the Jones Act, cruise ships sailing only in the U.S. are required to be U.S.-flagged vessels.

 This means that cruise ships sailing solely within the United States, such as riverboat casinos or cruise-to-nowhere trips, must comply with all U.S. labor, safety, and environmental regulations.
 The U.S. law fully protects passengers, allowing them to bring personal injury claims.